Kotlin SDK

 Integrate the FlashAnalytics Kotlin SDK in native Android apps.

-Use the Kotlin SDK for native Android apps when you want app lifecycle, screen tracking, deep links, notification lifecycle, native crash capture, and experiment assignment in a native integration.
+Use the Kotlin SDK for native Android apps when you want app lifecycle, screen tracking, deep links, notification lifecycle, native crash capture, caught error reporting, and experiment assignment in a native integration.

 Install